core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 After having successfully processed the informative response as defined in {{ssec-client-side-informative-oscore}}, the client will decrypt and verify every multicast notification for the target resource as defined in {{Section 7.4 of I-D.ietf-core-oscore-groupcomm}}, with the following difference.

-For both decryption and signature verification, the client MUST set the 'external_aad' defined in {{Section 3.4 of I-D.ietf-core-oscore-groupcomm}} as follows.
+For both decryption and signature verification, the client MUST set the external_aad structure defined in {{Section 3.4 of I-D.ietf-core-oscore-groupcomm}} as follows.
 The particular way to achieve this is implementation specific.

-* 'request_kid' takes the value of the 'kid' field from the OSCORE Option of the phantom registration request (see {{ssec-client-side-informative-oscore}}).
+* The 'request_kid' element takes the value of the 'kid' field from the OSCORE Option value of the phantom registration request (see {{ssec-client-side-informative-oscore}}).

-* 'request_piv' takes the value of the 'piv' field from the OSCORE Option of the phantom registration request (see {{ssec-client-side-informative-oscore}}).
+* The 'request_piv' element takes the value of the 'Partial IV' field from the OSCORE Option value of the phantom registration request (see {{ssec-client-side-informative-oscore}}).

-* 'request_kid_context' takes the value of the 'kid context' field from the OSCORE Option of the phantom registration request (see {{ssec-client-side-informative-oscore}}).
+* The 'request_kid_context' element takes the value of the 'kid context' field from the OSCORE Option value of the phantom registration request (see {{ssec-client-side-informative-oscore}}).

 Note that these same values are used to decrypt and verify each and every multicast notification received for the target resource under this group observation.